-It’s possible to have more than one Office licence installed on a computer but that can lead to problems.
-Here’s how to remove the unnecessary licences and get Office working properly.
+It’s possible to have more than one Office license installed on a computer but that can lead to problems.
+Here’s how to delete the unnecessary licences and get Office working properly.

 Office Watch was presented with an interesting problem by a client.
 A working install of Office 365 desktop for Windows but none of the ‘365’ extras like Dynamic Arrays or Dictation are available.
 The software worked, documents could be edited and software updates were installed.
 No obvious error messages to indicate the problem, just missing features.

 The clue was on the File | Account pane which showed the product licence was for Office Professional Plus 2016!
 That wasn’t right because the build and version numbers are for Office 365 software.

 Clicking ‘Show additional licencing information’ revealed the problem.
 The Office 365 licence was there but would not verify with the error ” Couldn’t Verify Subscription (View Only) “

 The licence is definitely valid, as confirmed on the Office web account for the customer.
 The computer is listed as a user of that Office 365 licence.